Active Darcy's Law

-Ensemble averaged \correctText{global}{active} drift is $\avgdrift=0$, due to the spontaneous symmetry breaking in an absence of pressure gradients (\fig{fig:globalAvg}a).
-However, despite zero net global flux in the purely active systems, there is significant global kinetic energy $\ke$ (\fig{fig:globalAvg}b). \correctText{While the}{Whereas} kinetic energy drops rapidly with decreasing permeability $\perm$ for pressure-driven \correctText{passive nematic}{flows} (\fig{fig:globalAvg}b; red), \correctText{the}{} active systems maintain higher kinetic energy at low permeability (\fig{fig:globalAvg}b; blue).
-For $\act=0.08$, the kinetic energy of the active flow is greater than the pressure-driven flow for $G=0.011$ when \correctText{$\perm\lesssim 100$}{$\perm/h^2\lesssim0.11$}.
-This is because active forces still generate locally coherent flow between obstacles and pores with sizes comparable to the active length scale $\actleng$ trap \correctText{active}{} vortices, allowing localized self-sustaining recirculations.
+Ensemble averaged active drift is $\avgdrift=0$, due to the spontaneous symmetry breaking in an absence of pressure gradients (\fig{fig:globalAvg}a).
+However, despite zero net global flux in the purely active systems, there is significant global kinetic energy $\ke$ (\fig{fig:globalAvg}b).
+Whereas kinetic energy drops rapidly with decreasing permeability $\perm$ for pressure-driven flows (\fig{fig:globalAvg}b; red), active systems maintain higher kinetic energy at low permeability (\fig{fig:globalAvg}b; blue).
+For $\act=0.08$, the kinetic energy of the active flow is greater than the pressure-driven flow for $G=0.011$ when $\perm/h^2\lesssim0.11$.
+This is because active forces still generate locally coherent flow between obstacles and pores with sizes comparable to the active length scale $\actleng$ trap vortices, allowing localised self-sustaining recirculations.

-While purely active systems have zero flux, this \correctText{may not be}{is not} true of hybridized flows that are both active and externally biased\correctText{ via pressure gradients}{}.
-As in the pure\correctText{}{ly} activity case, activity $\act$ is chosen such that active flows are in the turbulent regime without obstacles\correctText{, and pressure}{.
-The pressure} gradient $\G$ is sufficiently high that activity acts as a perturbation to the driven \correctText{passive fluid case}{case, but not so high that flow alignment is enforced}.
+While purely active systems have zero flux, this is not true of hybridised flows that are both active and externally biased (\figSI{5}).
+As in the purely activity case, activity $\act$ is chosen such that active flows are in the turbulent regime without obstacles.
+The pressure gradient $\G$ is sufficiently high that activity acts as a perturbation to the driven case, but not so high that flow alignment is enforced.
 The kinetic energy density approximately corresponds to the sum of the two pure cases (\fig{fig:globalAvg}b).
 At small pore sizes, the active kinetic energy of the hybrid system is close to that of the purely active flow.
-The hybrid flow begins to differ from the purely active case around \correctText{$\perm^*\simeq20$}{$\perm^*/h^2\simeq0.022$}.
-Here, the ratio of the Brinkman length and \correctText{the characteristic}{} active length scale is near unity ($\lb^*/\actleng \sim 4.5/11$).
+The hybrid flow begins to differ from the purely active case around $\perm^*/h^2\simeq0.022$.
+Here, the ratio of the Brinkman length and active length scale is near unity ($\lb^*/\actleng \sim 4.5/10$).